I’m back with another FAQ page!

 Can I Make This in Regular Crochet / Knit ?

 For crochet, it’s proven difficult (from what I’ve heard) to match the gauge EXACTLY to the one given for the pattern, but with some engineering I’ve seen folks turn out Elf coats in regular single crochet that look great!
-I do go over the general guidelines for how to do this in the Notes section of the original pattern.

 I’ve also seen several great examples in regular knitting, which produces a slightly flowier, looser and thinner garment.
 Again, a 1:1 translation (stitch for stitch, inc for inc, dec for dec) can be followed.